 Laws governing secrecy on bank deposits have been strictly complied with by the Bank when implementing procedures related to combating money laundering and terrorist financing.
 The Program provides guidance in complying with the Anti-Money Laundering Law as well as other applicable regulations without violating relevant laws and without losing legitimate business or clients in the process.

 Internal Control and Audit

-The Bank put in place an adequate and effective internal control framework for the conduct of its business, taking into account the size, risk profile and complexity of operations.
-The framework embodies management oversight and control culture, risk recognition and assessment; control activities; information and communication; and monitoring activities and correcting deficiencies.
+The Bank has put in place an adequate and effective internal control framework for the conduct of its business taking into account the size, risk profile, and complexity of operations.
+The framework embodies management oversight and control culture, risk recognition and assessment, control activities; information and communication; and monitoring activities and correcting deficiencies.

-The Bank has an internal audit system that reasonably assures the Board, Management and stockholders that the Bank’s key organizational and operational controls are faithfully complied with.
-The Board appointed an Internal Auditor to perform the function, and required the Auditor to report to the Audit Committee, a board-level committee, which allows the internal audit activity to fulfill its mandate.
-The Internal Auditor is guided by the International Standards on Professional Practice of Internal Auditing and existing laws, rules and regulations.
-With the Board appointment, the Chief Audit Officer oversees the implementation of the internal audit system.
+The Bank has an internal audit system that reasonably assures the Board, Management, and stockholders that the Bank’s key organizational and operational controls are faithfully complied with.
+The Board appointed an Internal Auditor to perform the function and required the Auditor to report to the Audit Committee, a board-level committee, which allows the internal audit activity to fulfill its mandate.
+The Internal Auditor is guided by the International Standards on Professional Practice of Internal Auditing and existing laws, rules, and regulations.
+With the Board's appointment, the Chief Audit Officer oversees the implementation of the internal audit system.